Listen early, and ad-free!

 The world has been gripped with the story of that soccer team, those poor boys... but enough about England's World Cup hopes being dashed, it's time for another episode of "Smashing Security".
 Crypto scamming Thai cave rescue scoundrels! $25 million to make anti-fake news videos!
 TimeHop data breach!
 Phone number port out scams!
 All this...

-Full show notes and transcript...
+Listen to the podcast, read the full show notes and transcript...

 085: Doctor Who, Facebook patents, and Bob's Burgers